Kiln-AI/demos/README.md

   <a href="https://docs.getkiln.ai"><strong>Docs</strong></a>
 </p>

-# Demos Project
+# Demo Project

 This repositiory is for demos of Kiln AI projects.

-Currently we have one demo, our [end-to-end AI project demo](/demo_project/tasks/README.md).
+You can download it, import the `demo_project/project.kiln` file into the [Kiln app](https://getkiln.ai/download), and explore the data/evals/etc.

+## Demo 1: End-to-end AI Demo - Building an AI system with evals, synthetic data, and fine-tuning

+In this project we create an AI tool which helps generate ffmpeg commands.
+See the [project README for details](/demo_project/tasks/README.md).